Wazarr94/haxball_bot_headless/README.md

  - GK of each team
  - Admins options : mute system and clearbans

-I'd recommand this over the Level 1 bot since it's still handy to use.
+I recommand this over the Level 1 bot since it's still handy to use.
 The next levels will be more advanced.

 ## Level 3